hsuanchih/Scribbles/iOS-OSX/References-And-Values.md

 ---
 ## Boxing

 If you've overheard people talking about a technique called boxing, it is the idea of wrapping value types in reference types so that value types can be passed around with very little incurred memory footprint (where appropriate).
-This is the same concept we've discussed earlier, the only difference being nomenclature.
+This is the exact concept we've discussed earlier; the only difference is nomenclature.
 I'm listing it here for the sake of completeness.

 ```Swift
 // Define value type Dog